ufrisk/MemProcFS/README.md

 Building:
 =========
-Pre-built binaries and other supporting files are found in the files folder.
+<b>Pre-built [binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS-dev/releases/latest) are found in the latest release.</b>.
 The Memory Process File System binaries are built with Visual Studio.
-No binaries currently exists for Linux (future support - please see Current Limitations & Future Development below).
+MemProcFS is not supported on Linux.

 Detailed build instructions may be found in the [Wiki](https://github.com/ufrisk/MemProcFS/wiki) in the [Building](https://github.com/ufrisk/MemProcFS/wiki/Dev_Building) section.